Prince470/my-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+The page will automatically reload whenever you make changes to the code.
+Additionally, any lint errors will be displayed in the console, allowing you to quickly identify and address any issues in your codebase.

 ### `npm test`